Dili’s Log 傾聽你的心 ― dedicated to the people that got me here.

 This page highlights my general feelings on the subjects listed.
 If a title below is linked, then I have written a post that discusses the topic in more detail.
 Otherwise, I will write more about that subject sometime. 讀萬卷書不如行萬里路

 On Business – I have founded and ran three technology consumer and business services companies that developed software, animated media, and trained tech professionals for industry certifications.
-Much of my experience in business comes from those adventures, and some misadventures.
+Much of my experience in business comes from those adventures – and misadventures [this isn’t a process that always brings out the best in me].
 While there are many similarities in all businesses generally, some applications may be truer in one industry than in others.

 On Success – They say it takes about 25 years to become an overnight success.
 So while resolute in the effort, I’m not in a hurry for popular accomplishment.
 Finding meaning in the approach and process of work is as important as outcomes to me, and prioritizing healthy relationships alongside my career pursuits is non-negotiable.
 In both friendship and business, I am growth and long-term minded even when it means forgoing obvious quick wins that ultimately undermine broader principles.